fractal-analytics-platform/fractal-tasks-template/DEVELOPERS_GUIDE.md

 ```
 where `a`, `b`, `c` are the major, minor and patch version numbers respectively.

+You can also add tags directly on Github.

 ## Building the package

-1. In order to build the package, you can use `hatch`.
+In order to build the package, use `hatch`.
 You can build the package by running the following command:
 ```console
 hatch build
 ```